Try out the AWS Application Load Balancer

 AWS

-Let's try out AWS's Application Load Balancer, which was released last month.
+I'll try out AWS's application load balancer, which was released last month.

 AWS | Elastic Load Balancing | Application Load Balancer

-The difference with ELB is the addition of L7 distribution functionality.
+The main difference from ELB is the addition of L7 distribution functionality.

-Also, with the addition of path-based routing, a group called a target group has been added.
+Furthermore, the addition of path-based routing has also led to the creation of a new group called a target group.

-Unfortunately, it does not seem to support domain-level distribution.
+Unfortunately, it doesn't seem to support domain-level distribution.

 Try Application Load Balancer

-For now, we will prepare two EC2 instances and place an ALB on top of them.
+For now, we'll prepare two EC2 instances and place an ALB (Application Load Balancer) above them.

-Normal access will refer to instance1, and if there is an access via the path "/instance2", instance2 will be accessed.
+For normal access, we'll refer to instance1, and when an access is made via the path "/instance2", we'll access instance2.

 2016-09-19_15h21_09